particle-iot/docs/src/content/tutorials/device-cloud/console.md

 #### Free tier products

 Products can be prototyped in the Free tier at no charge.
-However, there is a limit of 100 devices for Free tier products.
+However, there is a limit of {{freeTierDevices}} devices for Free tier products.

 #### Growth tier

-- A block includes 720K Data Operations (720,000) per month and up to 100 devices
+- A block includes {{growthTierDataOperationsUnit}} Data Operations ({{growthTierDataOperationsComma}}) per month and up to {{growthTierDevices}} devices
 - Add as many blocks as you need for more Data Operations or more devices
 - No limit to the number of blocks you can purchase self-service
-- Up to 360 MB of cellular data per month (1 GB for Tracker), pooled across all devices, for each block purchased
+- Up to {{growthTierDataOperationsCellularData}} of cellular data per month ({{growthTierDataOperationsTrackerData}} for Tracker), pooled across all devices, for each block purchased
 - Email support
 - Available in June 2021